SamFromAshburn/fullcalendar/readme.md

 Rather than keeping track of an exact time of an event, this is a general planning calendar for major deliveries.
 This calendar includes the ability to place events into buckets (For example: Front page, Sports, Business).
 In addition, you will be able to drag events onto the calendar from an unscheduled list.

-Getting Set Up to contribute to Project
+Getting Set Up to contribute or build
 --------------

 You will need [Git][git], [Node][node], and NPM installed.
 For clarification, please view the [jQuery readme][jq-readme], which requires a similar setup.